donejs/autorender/README.md

 <script src="node_modules/steal/steal.js" main="index.stache!done-autorender"></script>
 ```

 Then load `index.html` in a browser.
-After all depends are loaded your `index.stache` will be rendered and inserted into the page.
+After all dependencies are loaded, your `index.stache` will be rendered and inserted into the page.

 ## API